-The CLLMP will be implemented by a Meghalaya Basin Management Agency (MBMA) - A section 8 company (erstwhile Section 25 company) which has the primary responsibility of implementing Externally Aided Projects within the Meghalaya Basin Management Auhtority (MBDA) The project management structure consists of four levels.
+The CLLMP will be implemented by a Meghalaya Basin Management Agency (MBMA) - A section 8 company (erstwhile Section 25 company) which has the primary responsibility of implementing Externally Aided Projects under IBDLP.
+The Board of Directors of MBMA under the chairmanship of the Chief Secretary, GoM, with the support of a Deputy CEO and Principal Secretary Finance (member) will have an advisory and supervisory role under the Project.
+The Deputy Commissioner at the district level and traditional institutions at the village level will be responsible for guiding and overseeing the project execution.

+The project management structure consists of four levels.